ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

-# Connect NemLog-in with SAML 2.0 up-party
+# Connect NemLog-in with SAML 2.0 authentication method

-You can connect Foxids to NemLog-in (Danish IdP) with a [SAML 2.0 up-party](up-party-saml-2.0.md) and let the users authenticate with MitID.
+You can connect Foxids to NemLog-in (Danish IdP) with a [SAML 2.0 authentication method](up-party-saml-2.0.md) and let the users authenticate with MitID.
 NemLog-in is connected as a SAML 2.0 Identity Provider (IdP).

-By configuring an [SAML 2.0 up-party](up-party-saml-2.0.md) and a [OpenID Connect application registration](app-reg-oidc.md) Foxids become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
+By configuring an [SAML 2.0 authentication method](up-party-saml-2.0.md) and a [OpenID Connect application registration](app-reg-oidc.md) Foxids become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
 Foxids will then handle the SAML 2.0 connection as a Relying Party (RP) / Service Provider (SP) and you only need to care about OpenID Connect in your application.
-If needed, you can possibly select multiple login option (up-parties) from the same OpenID Connect application registration.
+If needed, you can possibly select multiple login option (authentication methods) from the same OpenID Connect application registration.

 ![Connect to NemLog-in](images/how-to-nemlogin.svg)